 Then I realised that “Cornering ABS” is just one specific brand for a general concept which is to adjust the amount of braking to compensate for what the motorcycle is currently doing.
-And the good news is that there are increasingly many motorcycles — many of them much cheaper than new-ish high-end motorcycles — that have lean angle-aware ABS.
+And the good news is that there are increasingly many motorcycles — many of them much cheaper than high-end motorcycles — that have lean angle-aware ABS.

 Disclaimer — Because specs vary by market, inconsistencies in “model years”, and sometimes small variants in models, please confirm that individual motorcycles have cornering ABS before making a purchase rather than relying exclusively on this post.